KittyMcDonagh/kmcd-issue-tracking-project/README.md

 13. Vendor-side users are able to filter the Issues list by Status, Priority, and Client

 14. From the **Features List** page all users can:
-   - See summary details of up to five features per page, and paginate to other pages
+   - See high level details of up to five features per page, and paginate to other pages
+   - See the id, input date, Client Code, Assigned User, Software Component, Feature Summary
+   - See the Status, Price, Total Paid so far
+   - See the number of individual Clients who have paid for the Feature (in the flagged column)
    - Select to see the details of a particular Feature
    - Select to see the comments on a particular Feature